 Indian Independence Day Celebration Activities Facts 2023 – The Day of Indian Independence, the national and the most important holiday in India, is observed each year on 15th August.
 This day marks the independence and the formation of an ‘independent state in India from British control in 1947.
 Independence Day of India 15th August celebrates the subcontinent division into two distinct independent countries, India and Pakistan.
 We wish a “Happy India Independence Day” for every Indian.

 Every year, on August 15, India celebrates its independence.
 On August 15, 1947, India became a free country, and a national holiday is observed to commemorate this momentous event.
 Before we discuss the history and facts part of India Independence Day, please read the following quick summary of India Independence Day to have a better understanding of how India got independence from the British and why it is celebrated on August 15th every year.

 British dominance in India started in 1757 when the English East India Company began exercising power inside the country following the British victory at the Battle of Plassey.
 The East India Company governed India for nearly a century until being superseded by the British crown during the Indian Mutiny of 1857-58. (in another 100 years).
 The growth of Indian independence began during World War I and was led by Mohandas K. Gandhi, who advocated for a peaceful end to British rule.

-In the year 2022 India will celebrate its 74th Independence Day on Sunday, 15th August.
+In the year 2023, India will celebrate its 74th Independence Day on Sunday, 15th of August.
 Officially India was declared as an independent country on Sunday, 15 August 1947.

 Happy India Independence Day! – Jai Hind!